Brooke Burke Goes Bottomless For Racy Instagram Pic Showcasing Her Chiseled Physique

 Brooke Burke is still stunning at 47, and she’s showing the world with a racy Instagram snap showing off nearly everything.

 The actress and model took to the social media site on Monday to show off a picture of herself wearing nothing but a small cropped sweatshirt to stay covered.
-As the Daily Mail noted, Brooke told followers that it took a bit of courage to bare herself so much, but wanted to be vulnerable for her fans.
+As The Daily Mail noted, Brooke told followers that it took a bit of courage to bare herself so much, but wanted to be vulnerable for her fans.

-“Going for it,” she wrote in the picture’s caption.
 “It took me a bit to get the courage to post.
 This female curated shoot which represents many things for me.
 Vulnerability, sensuality, confidence.”

 The snap was a huge hit with fans, garnering tens of thousands of likes and many comments complimenting her famously fit figure.